 We acquire a significant portion of our Single-Family and Multifamily loan purchase and guarantee volume from several large sellers.
-Significant portions of our Single-Family and Multifamily loans are serviced by several large servicers.
+Several large servicers hold the rights to service significant portions of our Single-Family loans.
+Significant portions of our Multifamily loans are also serviced by several large servicers.

-For additional information on the concentration of Single-Family and Multifamily sellers, refer to the 2023 Form 10-K at 196 (Note 15 Concentration of Credit and Other Risks).
+• For additional information on the concentration of Single-Family and Multifamily sellers, refer to the 2024 Form 10-K at 193 (Note 15 Concentration of Credit and Other Risks).

-The Enterprise is also exposed to the risk that servicers might fail to service loans in accordance with the contractual requirements, resulting in increased credit losses.
-For example, the Enterprise's servicers have an active role in its loss mitigation efforts, and the Enterprise, therefore, has exposure to such servicers to the extent that a decline in their business performance results in a failure to realize the anticipated benefits of the loss mitigation plans.
-Since the Enterprise does not have its own servicing operation, if the servicers lack appropriate governance and controls, experience a failure in their controls, and/or experience an operational disruption in their ability to service loans, the Enterprise's overall business and financial results could be adversely affected.
+We are also exposed to the risk that servicers might fail to service loans in accordance with the contractual requirements, resulting in increased credit losses.
+For example, our servicers have an active role in our loss mitigation efforts, and we, therefore, have exposure to them to the extent a decline in their performance results in a failure to realize the anticipated benefits of the loss mitigation plans.
+Since we do not have our own servicing operation, if our servicers lack appropriate controls, experience a failure in their controls, or experience an operational disruption in their ability to service loans, our business and financial results could be adversely affected.

-• For information on the concentration of Single-Family and Multifamily servicers, refer to the 2023 Form 10-K at 196 (Note 15 Concentration of Credit and Other Risks)
+• For information on the concentration of Single-Family and Multifamily servicers, refer to the 2024 Form 10-K at 193 (Note 15 Concentration of Credit and Other Risks)